History of Chinese Americans in Houston: Institutions

 The Taipei Economic and Cultural Office in Houston of Taiwan (Republic of China) is located in Greenway Plaza.
 The Taiwanese mission also has the Chinese Cultural Center in the Westchase district.

 In the era before the Repeal of the Chinese Exclusion Act, the area Chinese consulate advocated for the rights of ethnic Chinese in the city as ethnic Chinese at the time had limited rights.
 The People's Republic of China operated the Consulate-General of the People's Republic of China in Houston in Montrose, from 1979 until 2020.

 The Chinese Community Center (CCC, 休士頓中華文化服務中心 (休士顿中华文化服务中心, Xiūshìdùn Zhōnghuá Wénhuà Fúwù Zhōngxīn), "Houston Chinese Culture Service Center"), an IRS 501(c)(3) organization and a United Way affiliate, is located in the Bellaire Chinatown.
 The facility opened in 1979 as the Chinese Language School.
 The CCC has several levels of English classes offered daily.
 As of 2006, at CCC about 80% of the students have university degrees, and the other 20% are the companions of the students with university degrees.

+A Taiwanese Community Center, run by the Taiwanese American Association, also exists in Bellaire Chinatown.
+It was opened in 1992 by Taiwanese immigrants led by Dr. Yu Yan-Lee who pooled their resources to have a community center independent from the CCC, which is believed to solely represent the interests of Mainland Chinese.
+The TCC has since become a proponent of the pro-Taiwanese Independence movement.
+Its political organization, the Taiwanese Heritage Society of Houston, has hosted political figures such as Texas State Representative Hubert Vo and ROC President Tsai Ing-Wen.
+The TCC also operates a school teaching traditional Chinese and Taiwanese cultural events.

 In the early years of the Chinese community, the Chinese Association of Houston and the On Leong Chinese Merchants Association, the latter having its meeting room in east Houston, were present.
 The first umbrella organization for ethnic Chinese was Wah Kew of Houston.
 E. K. T. Chen was elected president in the 1940s.

 The Houston Lodge of the Chinese American Citizens Alliance (CACA) was established in 1954.
 Edward C. M. Chen, the son of E. K. T. Chen, wrote in "An American Chinese in Houston" that this chapter in the 1960s "came into national prominence".
 Edward C. Chen later was elected as the head of this chapter and was the youngest person elected as such.

 The Houston Asian American Archive, founded in 2010 by Dr Anne S. Chao, is a research archive as part of the outreach arm of Chao Center for Asian Studies, Rice University, is housed at the Woodson Research Center, Fondren Library.
 The archive has documented oral history interviews of a significant number of Chinese Americans in Houston, in English, Mandarin or Cantonese.